 Overview of Iowa Taxes

-Iowa has a progressive tax system that features one of the country’s highest marginal rates and also one of the lowest bottom rates.
-The Hawkeye State has sales taxes near the national average and property taxes that are relatively high.
+Iowa has a progressive tax system that features one of the country’s highest marginal rates, and also one of the lowest bottom rates.
+The Hawkeye State has sales taxes near the national average, while property taxes that are relatively high.

 |Tax Type||Marginal |

 * These are the taxes owed for the 2021 - 2022 filing season.

 Our income tax calculator calculates your federal, state and local taxes based on several key inputs: your household income, location, filing status and number of personal exemptions.
 Also, we separately calculate the federal income taxes you will owe in the 2020 - 2021 filing season based on the Trump Tax Plan.

 - First, we calculate your adjusted gross income (AGI) by taking your total household income and reducing it by certain items such as contributions to your 401(k).